 A statewide mask order is currently in place.
 This order requires unvaccinated people to wear masks in certain public indoor spaces.
 For more information about where and how to wear a mask, visit our Guidance for wearing masks page.

 Public Health Order 20-38: Limited COVID-19 Restrictions

 This new public health order empowers counties to implement regulations at the local level.
-Some activities, like mass indoor gatherings, still have statewide regulations.
 The state still strongly recommends that businesses and other entities follow best practices for preventing the spread of COVID-19.
 For more information, consult the full public health order and the summary of changes.